Review of the Screenwriting MasterClass

 I have put together a combination of 6 courses from the MasterClass website as The Screenwriting MasterClass.

 All of them teach writing scripts and storytelling.
+They offer hands-on writing exercises and downloadable resources.
 Here’s my review of them below.

 What is MasterClass?

-MasterClass is an American company founded by David Rogier & Aaron Rasmussen under the parent company Yanka Industries.
+MasterClassis an American company founded by David Rogier & Aaron Rasmussen under the parent company Yanka Industries.
 They launched the MasterClass website in 2015.
+Whether it’s the best online classes or in-depth tutorials, MasterClass isn’t just another learning platform.

 Review: Is the Screenwriting MasterClass Really Worth the Money?